 Microsoft Systems Center offers a comprehensive set of data center management capabilities.
-Infrastructure provisioning — seamlessly deploy, configure, and manage your software defined data center infrastructure across compute, networking, storage, and security.
+Infrastructure provisioning — seamlessly deploy, configure, and manage your SDDC infrastructure across compute, networking, storage, and security.
 Infrastructure monitoring — diagnose and troubleshoot hardware infrastructure, workload, or application issues before they result in costly downtime or slow performance.
-Seamlessly deploy, configure, and manage your software defined data center infrastructure across compute, networking, storage, and security.
-Plus, take advantage of cloud ready Microsoft Windows Server capabilities — including Nano Servers, shielded virtual machines, and efficient, software defined networking and storage solutions.
+Seamlessly deploy, configure, and manage your SDDC infrastructure across compute, networking, storage, and security.
+Plus, take advantage of cloud ready Microsoft Windows Server capabilities — including Nano Servers, shielded virtual machines, and efficient, software-defined networking and storage solutions.
 Today’s organizations are adopting hybrid cloud to extend their IT infrastructure for better flexibility and scalability, while ensuring the compliance and stability of their workloads.

 Microsoft Systems Center — Unified Data Center And Cloud Management